Inqre/Melody/README.md

 About
 =====

-Melody is an easier way to organize, and listen to your music from your web browser.
+Melody is an easier way to organize, and listen to your music from your web browser without relying on a 3rd party.

 Melody is still in very early development, there isn't much yet but uploading and playing music.